KO4JZT/digital-garden/readme.md

 ### Note Type

-**Seeds** are brand new notes that I haven't fully fleshed out yet.
+**🌱 Seeds** are brand new notes that I haven't fully fleshed out yet.
 These might include some kind of basic thought I felt I needed to jot down, a quote I liked and want to journal on later, or something else.

-**Sprouts** are notes that I've written a little bit of detail on, and can serve as a good reference for later info.
+**🌿 Sprouts** are notes that I've written a little bit of detail on, and can serve as a good reference for later info.
 With a little bit of polishing and watering, these notes can quickly become trees.

+**🍊 Fruit** are fully fleshed out notes that won't become a blog post, but may be a later topic of a blog post.
+This could include book notes, school notes, or general studying.

-**Trees** are blog-post worthy notes, either they have been posted or I'm planning on posting it at some point.
+**🌲 Trees** are blog-post worthy notes, either they have been posted or I'm planning on posting it at some point.
 If I have blogged about it, you can find it at [ko4jzt.tech](https://ko4jzt.tech).